zhenglaizhang/hadoop-arch/hbase/02_hbase_principles.md

 * Each region will have a start key and an end key that will define its boundaries.
 * All this information will be stored within the files into the region but also into the hbase:meta table
 * When they become too big, regions can be split.
 They can also be merged if required.

+## Column family

+* For the same region, different column families will store the data into different files and can be configured differently. **Data with the same access pattern and the same format should be grouped into the same column family**.